LegitInternalTraffic/LegitInternalTraffic.github.io/_posts/2018-01-14-sans-holiday-hack-challenge-kringlecon.markdown

 ![Happy Trails]({{ site.baseurl }}/images/{{ page.imgsubdir }}/sans-ch1-happy-trails.png)

+All answers to the questions are given by Ed Skoudis' talk *Start Here* available on [youtube](https://www.youtube.com/watch?v=31JsKzsbFUo).

 ## 2. Directory Browsing
 In order to arrange the presentations for the security conference, Santa set up a [Call for Papers](https://cfp.kringlecastle.com/) website to collect recent and interesting research topics.